AdKats/AdKats/README.md

 <ul>
     <li><b>'Auto-Surrender Enable'</b> - Whether to enable the Auto-Surrender System.
 When enabled, all below values
         must be contained in a round for it to trigger an automatic round surrender.</li>
-    <li><b>'Auto-Surrender Use Optimal Values for Metro'</b> - If you are running Metro 2014 on Conquest, use this
+    <li><b>'Auto-Surrender Use Optimal Values for Metro Conquest'</b> - If you are running Metro 2014 on Conquest, use this
+        setting, it will issue auto-surrender when a baserape happens and the weak team cannot recover.</li>
+    <li><b>'Auto-Surrender Use Optimal Values for Locker Conquest'</b> - If you are running Operation Locker on Conquest, use this
-        setting, it has been tested for months and will issue auto-surrender when a baserape happens.</li>
+        setting, it will issue auto-surrender when a baserape happens and the weak team cannot recover.</li>
     <li><b>'Auto-Surrender Minimum Ticket Gap'</b> - The minimum difference in ticket counts between teams for
         auto-surrender to fire.</li>
+    <li><b>'Auto-Surrender Use Adjusted Ticket Rates'</b> - Adjusted ticket rates are designed for modes where player spawns affect ticket count, like conquest and domination, it removes them from the equation leaving only flags affecting the ticket rates.</li>
     <li><b>'Auto-Surrender Losing Team Rate Window Max'</b> - The losing team's ticket rate must not be greater than
         this value for auto-surrender to fire.</li>
     <li><b>'Auto-Surrender Losing Team Rate Window Min'</b> - The losing team's ticket rate must not be less than